-In the complex world of planning by serving in a mentoring role you are furthering the professional development and shaping the future of planning.
-As an advocate, a mentor can help their protege by providing knowledgeable and strategic advice, a mentor can offer perspectives that come only from experience to empower the protege to build on core capabilities or pursue an innovative opportunity; each relationship is different.
+By serving in a mentoring role in the complex world of planning, you are furthering professional development and shaping the future of planning.
+As an advocate, a mentor can help a protege by providing knowledgeable and strategic advice, and a mentor can offer the perspectives that come only from experience to empower the protege to build on core capabilities or pursue an innovative opportunity.
+Each relationship is different.

 - Claim pro bono CM credits for mentoring.